Influencer Cartels: Data and Measures of Engagement Quality

 \subsection{Data Sources}

 We combine data from two sources: first, the detailed cartel communications from Telegram, and second, Instagram posts and engagement data.
-A detailed description of our data collection is in Online \Cref{A:DataCollection}.
+A detailed description of our data collection is in Online Appendix \ref{A:DataCollection}.

-\paragraph{Telegram cartel history.} From Telegram, we collected the communication history of nine cartels: six general interest cartels and three topic-specific cartels: fitness \& health, fashion \& beauty, travel \& food.
+\paragraph{Telegram cartel history.} From Telegram, we collected the communication history of nine cartels: six general cartels and three topic cartels: fitness \& health, fashion \& beauty, travel \& food \citep{telegram2020desktopapi,authors2020telegramcartel}.
 This history provided us with three relevant pieces of information for each submission: the Telegram username, Instagram post shortcode, and the time of submission.
-According to the rules of these cartels, a user must comment on and like the five posts preceding their own submission before submitting a post to the cartel for engagement.
-This rule allows us to clearly identify which cartel members were bound to engage with which Instagram posts.
+According to the rules of these cartels, a user must comment on and like at least five posts preceding their own submission before submitting a post to the cartel for engagement.\footnote{While most of the cartels in our dataset require engagement with the last five posts, one topic cartel (fashion \& beauty) required engagement with last seven posts and a general cartel started out requiring seven but changed to five.
+In our analysis, to make it comparable, we focus on the first five comments in all cartels.} This rule allows us to clearly identify which cartel members were bound to engage with which Instagram posts.
 In other words, we directly observe, instead of having to infer, which posts are included in the cartel.
 Similarly, we observe, instead of having to infer, which engagement originates from the cartel according to the cartel rules.
 The Telegram cartels include 220,893 unique Instagram posts that we were able to map to 21,068 Instagram users.

 \paragraph{Instagram data.} Our goal is to compare natural engagement to that acquired via cartels.
 In engagement, we focus on comments instead of likes or views because information on who views the post is not available, and data on who likes the post is more difficult to collect than comments.
 We already know which cartel members have to comment according to the cartel rules.
 For comparison, we needed to collect information on natural engagement.